7onetella/vag/docs/vag.console.application.rst

 build
 *****
-Sub command that builds vagrant box. <box> is made of three parts. organization / box name : version.
+Sub command that builds vagrant box.
+This internally uses Hashcorp's `Packer <https://www.packer.io/>`_ to create vagrant box.
+Packer expects a template file to be specified.
+The template file describes how vagrant box is to be built.
+This tool generates the template file for you.
+The required implicit input is `Ansible <https://www.packer.io/docs/provisioners/ansible>`_ playbook.
+In your terminal, change directory to where your Ansible playbook reside and execute this command.

 .. code-block:: bash